Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 Additionally, feature flags can be implemented in a secure and scalable manner to support enterprise-level requirements.
 By using robust feature flagging systems, organizations can ensure that their feature management processes comply with security standards and can scale to handle large user bases without compromising performance.

-### Compliance with FedRAMP, SOC2, ISO27001, Air-gap, and others
+### Compliance with FedRAMP, SOC 2, ISO27001, Air-gap, and others

-Feature flags can be managed in environments that require strict compliance with standards such as FedRAMP, SOC2, ISO27001, and air-gap configurations.
+Feature flags can be managed in environments that require strict compliance with standards such as FedRAMP, SOC 2, ISO27001, and air-gap configurations.
 By ensuring that feature flagging systems meet these regulatory requirements, organizations can maintain compliance while benefiting from agile feature management.

 ## Applying feature flag best practices with Unleash